Rip the Jacker

-Rip the Jacker is the fifth studio album by American hip hop recording artist Canibus.
+Rip the Jacker is the fifth studio album by American rapper Canibus.
 Produced by Stoupe the Enemy of Mankind of the group Jedi Mind Tricks, the album was released on July 22, 2003, through Babygrande Records.

 After the release of Canibus' album Mic Club: The Curriculum (2002), Babygrande CEO Chuck Wilson had Stoupe work on production for a follow-up to Mic Club.
 Canibus had recorded his lyrics to send to Stoupe before joining the United States Army and did not hear the final product until he bought a copy of the album.
 Taking its title from the character in the Mic Club track "Bis vs. Rip", Canibus characterizes Rip the Jacker as a concept album that sees the world through the eyes of a modern-day lyricist and poet.
 The album garnered acclaim from critics who praised the combination of Canibus' sharp lyricism with Stoupe's intricate production.
 Rip the Jacker reached number 194 on the Billboard 200, his first time on that chart since 2000 B.C.
 (2000).
 It also reached numbers 11 and 34 on the Independent Albums and Top R&B/Hip-Hop Albums charts respectively.